Joshcohn3/BrainStation-Capstone-Project/README.md

 Notebook 3 - CMMD Data Classification Modeling
 The Chinese Mammography Dataset was used to train a Mixed Convolutional Neural Network in the classification of cancer from 5202 mammography images.

+Notebook 4 - Amazon EC2 Convolutional Neural Network
+Utilized an Amazon Elastic Compute Cloud GPU to train and test the 5202 mammography images.